Continue.dev Integration

 - Verify your API key is correct and not expired

-- Check that the project ID in the URL is correct
+- Check that the project slug in the URL is correct

-- Ensure you're using the SSE endpoint (
+- Ensure you're using the project-scoped SSE endpoint (

-/mcp/sse) not the standard endpoint - Try the HTTP transport as an alternative
+/mcp/YOUR_PROJECT_SLUG/sse) rather than the non-streaming HTTP endpoint - Try the HTTP transport as an alternative

 - Reload Continue configuration after saving changes